 Possibilities: Lewin Diaz

 An All-Star with the Brewers in 2018, Aguilar was claimed off waivers from the Rays on Dec.
 2. After an inconsistent '19, when he split time with Tampa Bay and the Brewers, Aguilar projects as a middle-of-the-lineup threat and the regular first baseman.
 He recorded 12 homers and 50 RBIs last season, compared to 35 homers and 108 RBIs in Milwaukee the year before.
-Cooper was Miami’s Opening Day right fielder each of the past two years, but he ended up playing more first base in '19.
-Durability has been an issue for Cooper, who projects to back up at first base and in the outfield.
-Díaz, who hit 27 homers in the Minors last season, is a left-handed hitting prospect worth monitoring.
+Cooper was Miami’s Opening Day right fielder each of the past two years, but he ended up spending more time at first base in '19.

 Locks: Isan Díaz